apereo/cas/cas-server-documentation/installation/Configuration-Management.md

 The idea is twofold:

 - Declare your intention for a given CAS feature by declaring the appropriate module in your overlay.
-- Optionally, configure the appropiate properties and settings.
+- Optionally, configure the appropriate properties and settings.

 CAS will automatically take care of injecting appropriate beans and other components into the runtime application context, Depending on the presence of a module and/or its settings configured by the deployer.